j-easy/easy-random/README.md

 Person person = new Person("Foo", "Bar", "foo.bar@gmail.com", Gender.MALE, address);
 ```

-And if these classes do not provide constructors with parameters (may be some legacy beans you can't change), you would write:
+And if these classes do not provide constructors with parameters (may be some legacy types you can't change), you would write:

 ```java
 Street street = new Street();